Technetium: Isotopes

 The primary decay mode for isotopes lighter than technetium-98 (98Tc) is electron capture, producing molybdenum (Z = 42).
-For technetium-98 and heavier isotopes, the primary mode is beta emission (the emission of an electron or positron), producing ruthenium (Z = 44), with the exception that technetium-100 can decay both by beta emission and electron capture.
+For technetium-98 and heavier isotopes, the primary mode is beta emission (the emission of an electron or positron), producing ruthenium (Z = 44), with the exception that technetium-98 and technetium-100 can decay both by beta emission and electron capture.

 Technetium also has numerous nuclear isomers, which are isotopes with one or more excited nucleons.
-Technetium-97m (97mTc; "m" stands for metastability) is the most stable, with a half-life of 91 days and excitation energy 0.0965 MeV.
-This is followed by technetium-95m (61 days, 0.03 MeV), and technetium-99m (6.01 hours, 0.142 MeV).
-Technetium-99m emits only gamma rays and decays to technetium-99.
+Technetium-97m (97mTc; "m" stands for metastable) is the most stable, with a half-life of 91.1 days and excitation energy 0.097 MeV, followed by technetium-95m (62.0 days, 0.039 MeV), and technetium-99m (6.01 hours, 0.143 MeV).